 Alfalfa Seeds have been popular for decades and generally used for sprouting.
-They are easy to germinate and will provide you with delicious crunchy microgreens that loaded with nutrients and antioxidants.
-Enjoy alfalfa sprouts anytime to help make sure you get plenty of vitamins and minerals.
+Easy to germinate, they provide you with delicious crunchy microgreens loaded with nutrients and antioxidants.
+Enjoy alfalfa sprouts anytime to get plenty of vitamins and minerals.

-One of the most valuable assets of alfalfa sprouts is such a low-calorie count, despite the very high nutritional value; one cup of fresh green sprouts has 33 calories.
+One of the most valuable assets of alfalfa sprouts is a low-calorie count, despite the very high nutritional value; one cup of fresh green sprouts has thirty-three calories.
 It provides a large serving of vitamin C and various B vitamins, as well as iron and copper.

 Alfalfa sprouts also have a rather high level of vitamin K, and even though it’s suitable for the majority, we do recommend you consult your doctor, especially if you are on blood-thinning medication.
-People who need blood thinners or suffer from autoimmune conditions should avoid alfalfa seeds as well.
-It’s also not recommended for pregnant women because the plant is very bioactive and might trigger contractions.
+People who need blood thinners or suffer from autoimmune conditions should avoid alfalfa seeds.
+It’s also not recommended for pregnant women because the plant is bioactive and might trigger contractions.

 How to Use Alfalfa Seeds for Sprouting

-Food To Live Alfalfa Sprouting Seeds will allow you to grow fresh green sprouts in six days.
+Food To Live Alfalfa Sprouting Seeds allows you to grow fresh green sprouts in six days.
+You need:

-Rinse the seeds and soak them for 12 hours.
+- Place the seeds in a glass jar after rinsing and soak them for twelve hours.
 The water temperature should not be above 60-70F.

-In 12 hours, drain and rinse the seeds, drain thoroughly, leave them in the glass jar where you soaked them, and cover it with a mesh or paper towel.
-Please do not place the jar in direct sunlight; however, keep them at room temperature.
+- In twelve hours, drain and rinse the seeds, drain thoroughly, leave them in the glass jar where you soaked them, and cover it with a mesh or paper towel.
+Please do not place it in direct sunlight, keep them at room temperature.